KushalBKusram/DeskPiPicoMateExploration/README.md

 1. Copy `code.py` in `CIRCUITPY` and now head to Mu Editor, click on `Ctrl + D` to reload the program.
 2. The terminal shows the message whether motion detected or if motion stopped of a human.

+### Project 8 - IMU Sensor

+1. Copy all files from `project_8_imu_sensor` in `CIRCUITPY` and now head to Mu Editor, click on `Ctrl + D` to reload the program.
+2. Move the board around.
+3. Enable the plotter in Mu Editor.
+Watch raw values and the plotter change based on the movement of the board.